HOW TO TRACK AND MEASURE SOCIAL MEDIA ON GOOGLE ANALYTICS (GA4) IN 2024

 - At the top of the page, click on “Add Segment“, then click the red “New Segment” box.

 - Click on “Conditions“.

-- Select Acquisition> Source/Medium > Contains and type “SLC“, if you are already getting traffic with SLC within your social media campaign urls, you will then be prompted with the option of choosing SLC related sources.
+- Select Acquisition> Source/Medium > Contains and type “SLC“, if you are already getting traffic with SLC within your social media campaign URLs, you will then be prompted with the option of choosing SLC-related sources.

-Alternatively you can create a custom segment of the Google Analytics “Social Link Clickers”.
+Alternatively, you can create a custom segment of the Google Analytics “Social Link Clickers”.

-DEFAULT SOCIAL MEDIA USERS
+SEPARATE SOCIAL MEDIA USERS

 Now it is time to separate your default social media users from your social link clickers (both organic and paid)